The subject of Philip Rivers kids comes up in seemingly every broadcast- he has 9 of them

 However, that might not be the hardest thing Rivers has had to do.
 This Sunday, in throws of preparing for a rematch with the “Evil Empire”, Rivers and his wife Tiffany are preparing to have their ninth child.

-That’s right, their ninth child; Philip Rivers has 9 children.
+That’s right, their ninth child; the total number of Philip Rivers kids is 9 children.
 Including Mrs. Rivers, he has enough kids and people in his household to field a complete offensive unit.
 So if you’re ever working at a restaurant and someone calls and leaves a reservation for “Rivers, party of 11,” odds are it’s the Los Angeles gunslinger.

 Q & A with Philip Rivers

-Question: Is it easier to corral 10 guys on the field in a huddle, or your eight kids at home?
+Question: Is it easier to corral 10 guys on the field in a huddle, or your nine kids at home?

 Philip Rivers: I think they’re equally challenging in their own ways.
 The ten guys in the huddle… you know, the play clock helps.
 Kinda like when you tell your children to do something and you start the countdown from 3, 2, 1.
 They just know they got to get in the huddle.
 I love the on-the-field aspect of leading a group of men, and then certainly am thankful and love being a dad as well.